Abkhaz in Türkiye (Turkey)

 What Are Their Lives Like?

-Most Abkhazian women marry in their early twenties, but men often wait until their thirties or even forties.
+Most Abkhaz women marry in their early twenties, but men often wait until their thirties or even forties.
 Marriage is forbidden with all possible relatives; individuals are not allowed to wed anyone with the same surname as any of their grandparents.
 In the past, the young man and his friends kidnapped the young woman and took her to his house, where the marriage ceremony was performed.
 Whether or not the bride was abducted, her family does not attend the wedding.
 She is required to stand silent and secluded while her husband's family feasts and celebrates.

-The Abkhazian highly value hospitality.
+The Abkhaz highly value hospitality.
 A guest is given the same respect as a father or grandfather and is seated at a place of honor at the table.
 The arrival of a guest is accompanied by a ritual feast.
 Over wine, hosts and guests go through rounds of toasts, honoring each other and getting to know each other better.
 Providing hospitality in this way is a source of family pride.

 What Are Their Beliefs?